clmattson/Cysto_ONT_LMGSeq/setup_README.txt

       strain_assignment_output
         data:
         log files:

+inputs: -d - path to the working directory that CONTAINS cutadapt_outputs and porechop_outputs - this is the SAME working directory you passed to the demultiplexing script -s - sample list - CSV(!!) file (wih path) with all samples: ie barcode, cross, parent 1, parent 2" -l - library prep database = a fasta file with one reference genome each for ALL strains included in the library prep.
+Indiv sample strain assignment datbases get built from this.
+Include one reference per strain per genome segment and name them like this: >Strain_Seg ATCGATCGATGC.... -b - do_blast: 0 or 1 only - enter 1 if you want to blast the reads that usearch didn't match to any ref.

+outputs:
+  genotyping_outputs/ coinfection/ , positive/ , negative/ , misassigned/ (one folder per sample-type present in your sample list
+        Each contains a plateXX/ subfolder per plate):
+        data:
+          i) `plateXX_wellYY_90_merged.b6` - usearch's raw hit output for this well (one line per read that matched something in the reference database)

+          ii) `plateXX_wellYY_notmatched.fastq` OR `plateXX_wellYY_notmatched.fasta` / `_notmatched_blastn.tsv` - reads usearch could not match to anything in the reference database.
+Fasta and TSV are only created if you use blast.
+Fasta is converted notmatched reads from the fastq, and the tsv is the blast results of the notmatched reads as the query a blasted against the library prep database.

+  genotyping_outputs/strain_assignment_output/:
+        data:
+          i) `<sample_type>_<database>_<plate>_strain_assignment_output.txt` - this are your genotyping results files .one row per segment per well that had at least one usearch hit: which strain won the majority id for that segment, how many reads supported it, total reads for that segment, how many reads didn't match anything, and how many reads had conflicting hits ii) `<sample_type>_<database>_<plate>_strain_assignment_output_all_samples.txt` - the same data, but also includes one row per well that had zero hits at all (marked `NONE`/`NONE`).
+I found useful for debugging

+genotyping_outputs logs and intermediate files:
+  i) genotyping_screen.log - this script's own narration for the whole genotyping run ii) plate_well.txt - the list of every plate/well combination (aka sample) ACTUALLY found in cutadapt_outputs with a non-zero number of reads. iii) <parent>.fasta / <parent1>_<parent2>[_<parent3>][_<parent4>].fasta - the individual reference databases built from the library prep database, one per sample type/parent combination actually seen in your sample list iv) <lib_prep_database_filename_no_ext>_blast_nt_db.* - the BLAST database built from your library prep reference file (only created if -b = 1
+  v) <sample_list_filename> / <lib_prep_database_filename> - copies of your input sample list and reference database, kept alongside the results for reference

 c) `sbatch_demultiplexing.sh` / `sbatch_genotyping.sh` - sbatch wrappers for running the steps separately as a slurm job instead of interactively inputs and outputs are essentially the same as above, plus a log for the slurm job